 The button-down collar shirt was originally intended to be worn for sporting pursuits, but was quickly adopted by the general populous as a casual alternative to the formal shirt and tie.
 It changed mens’ fashion history forever, and Oxford shirts remain one of the most popular smart-casual options for men of all ages.

 Woollen sweaters were undergarments to soak up sweat

 The sweater was originally a close-fitting, knitted undergarment worn against the skin to absorb sweat during outdoor or physical activity.

 By the end of the 19th century, new fabric technology meant fewer layers of clothing were worn.
-As knitted underwear became outerwear, the modern sweater (made to be seen rather than smelt) was born.
+As knitted underwear became outerwear, the modern jumper (made to be seen rather than smelt) was born.

 In the 1920s, Edward, Prince of Wales (later Edward VIII and Duke of Windsor), took the sweater to a new level, when stepped out on the golf course in a range of striking Fair Isle patterned knits paired with colourful argyle socks.
 His extrovert sense of style, colour, and pattern greatly influenced golfing fashion, and is still a feature of the game today.